Stop-Loss Insurance: Are You Overpaying for Protection?

 The Independent Advantage

-An independent stop-loss analysis — separate from your brokers marketing — benchmarks your current terms against the broader market and identifies whether your structure matches your risk.
+An independent stop-loss analysis, separate from your broker's marketing, benchmarks your current terms against the broader market and identifies whether your structure matches your risk.
 Employers who independently review stop-loss typically save 12-25% on premium while maintaining equivalent protection.

 Get Your Free ASO Contract Guide